genestack/user-guide/source/doc-odm-user-guide/supported-formats.rst

 The first left column shows unique values (e.g. Ensembl gene ID), the second one contains metadata (‘DDX11L1’).
 The raw expression values are shown in the bottom right part of the file.
 Each column corresponds to a separate assay (expression data measured in  a specific tissue);
-each row of the data matrix shows an expression value, for example, of a particular gene.
+each row of the data matrix shows an expression value of a particular gene, for example.

 To learn more take a look at the GCT specification_.